A favourite refreshing summer dessert. The watermelon & summer berries are sweet and full of flavour while the herby sugar kicks up the zing!

-I made a big box of this watermelon and berry salad as the dessert for our bank holiday picnic, but in the event, we all had ice-creams from the ice-cream van instead 🙂
+I made a big box of this watermelon and berry salad as the dessert for our bank holiday picnic, but in the event, we all had ice-creams instead.

-Fortunately, it was packed in a cool box, so was still in a fit state to eat after dinner in the evening instead (barbecue – hooray!).
+Fortunately, the watermelon salad was packed in a cool box, so was still in a fit state to eat after dinner in the evening instead.
 It’s super refreshing, and amazingly delicious – the watermelon and summer berries are all very sweet and full of flavour at the moment, and the herby sugar adds a bit of zinginess and helps to draw out the juice.
 Yum yum yum.

 I was originally just going to add some shredded mint leaves to the salad, but DH complained that he doesn’t like mint in a fruit salad.
 Sigh.
 So I blitzed up this flavoured sugar instead and let people add it to their own servings.
 Of course DH tried a bit and decided that actually, it was really tasty.
 I do sometimes wish he’d just take my word for it in the first place.